 Lifestyle in Bulgaria is the biggest attraction.
 Bulgarian people described as outrageously beautiful.
 The beaches in the summertime, skiing during winter, playing golf, and walking in the mountains are all leisure activities that you can enjoy.
 Approximately 75% of Bulgarian citizens live in or around urban areas.

-In Bulgaria opportunities for education, jobs or business are in abundance.
+Higher Education in Bulgaria, jobs or business are in abundance.
 A monthly income of more than 1200 EUR can provide a lavish lifestyle.
 Surrounding of big cities are famous for real vegetables from the garden – the agriculture is very well developed.

 Distances are short as Bulgarians don’t commute a lot.
 Have convenient and cheap public transport within the city and also numerous bus lines to the country and the sea-side.
 Cultural low-cost to living compared to the other European countries.